The Tel Aviv Port is a fun, happy place to visit all year round. It is one of my favorite places to go.

 You can take a break over a mug of beer from one of Israel's boutique breweries.

 In addition to the indoor market, there is an outdoor Farmer’s Market on Fridays only from 7 AM to 5 PM displaying seasonal, fresh Israeli produce.

-Wee think the best restaurants are in the Namal Market area.
+The better quality restaurants are in the Namal Market area.
 Here are our favorites: